Webpage Design

 Coursework

 Each week you will be given one or more tasks and some recommended reading to be completed for the following week when feedback will be given.
 Some tasks will build on work completed the previous week so it's important not to fall behind.
 Coursework will be assessed at the end of the course.
-You will be provided with web some web space with FTP access so that you can put your coursework online.
+You will be provided with a web hosting account with FTP access so that you can put your coursework online.
 This enables tutors and students to look at coursework outside of normal teaching times and allows you the flexibility to work whenever convenient.
+Take a look at Kate's page, which will give you some idea how yours might turn out.

 Projects